Privacy Statement

 Each time we process your personal data, you have the following rights:

-1. Access to and rectification or erasure of personal data or restriction of processing.
+- Access to and rectification or erasure of personal data or restrictions on processing.

-2. In cases where processing is based on your consent, you have the right to withdraw this consent at any time.
-You may withdraw consent by notifying us by email or letter (see below for contact details).
-SCHUNK reserves the right to verify whether the notice of withdrawal of consent is actually yours.
+- In cases where processing is based on your consent, you have the right to withdraw this consent at any time.
+You may withdraw consent by notifying us by email or letter.
+SCHUNCK reserves the right to verify whether you are the origing of the notice of withdrawal of consent.

-4. You may also request your data to be transferred to another organisation, in a structured, customary and machine-readable form.
+- You may also request your data to be transferred to another organisation in a structured, customary and machine-readable form.

 We will always process your request(s)/objection(s) as prescribed by the GDPR.
 We do not necessarily have to comply with your request or honour an objection in all cases.
 For example, when the processing of your data is necessary for compliance with legal obligations.
 You may submit your request or objection to us in writing (by post or email).
 Before we comply with your request, you must first identify yourself by means of a valid proof of identity.

 We will always try to respond to your request in writing as soon as possible, but within four weeks at the latest.
-In the event we will not/cannot honour your request, we will contact you to explain our reasoning.
+In the event we cannot honour your request, we will contact you to explain our reasoning.

 Contact Details